Adiii18/paradise-Coding/README.md

 # paradise-Coding
-This is my first git Repository
-Author- Aditya Pratap Singh
+This is my first git Repository and I'm learning Git Author- Aditya Pratap Singh